Organization: Mercy Corps

 • Ensure compliance with security procedures and policies as determined by country leadership.

 • Proactively ensure that team members and community operate in a secure environment and are aware of policies.

-• Mercy Corps team members are expected to support all efforts toward accountability, specifically to our beneficiaries and to international standards guiding international relief and development work, while actively engaging beneficiary communities as equal partners in the design, monitoring and evaluation of our field projects
+• Mercy Corps team members are expected to support all efforts toward accountability, specifically to our beneficiaries and to international standards guiding international relief and development work, while actively engaging communities as equal partners in the design, monitoring and evaluation of our field projects.

 Supervisory Responsibility: N/A

 Works Directly with: Blossom Project Team and partners M&E Team, STEM II M&E team, Country Programs, HQ Team and local stakeholders.